waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Elevation Traversal:** Movement between `ground` and `elevated_ground` tiles is only possible via `steps` tiles.
 Direct movement between them is blocked.

 ## III.
 System & Tool Development
-### A. Tool Debugging & Refinement Protocol (v14 - IMMEDIATE ACTION)
+### A. Tool Debugging & Refinement Protocol (v15 - IMMEDIATE ACTION)
 - **CRITICAL:** If a custom tool is faulty, I MUST redefine and debug it on the IMMEDIATE next turn. **Abandoning a tool is a protocol violation.**
 - **DEBUGGING STEP 1 (Advanced):** Use `run_code` with a modified pathfinding script.
 Print the `current` node inside the main loop to trace the BFS exploration path.
 - **DEBUGGING STEP 2 (Advanced Analysis):** If no path is found, print the entire `came_from` dictionary to visualize the full explored area and identify the boundary where the pathfinding fails.
+This will confirm if the map is segmented.
 - **DEBUGGING STEP 3 (Boundary Analysis):** If STEP 2 is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
 This script will identify all 'boundary tiles' (unexplored tiles adjacent to explored ones) and print their coordinates and tile types.
 This provides a definitive list of where the pathfinding algorithm is getting stuck.
 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.

 ## IV.
 Investigation & Hypothesis Log
-- **Current Safari Zone Plan:** I am looping through the Safari Zone areas (East -> North -> West) to explore all segmented sections and find the main part of the Center.
-My current focus is exploring the elevated platforms in Safari Zone North.
+- **Current Safari Zone Plan:** I am looping through the Safari Zone areas (East -> North -> West -> Center) to explore all segmented sections and find the main part of the Center.
+My current focus is exploring the central area of Safari Zone Center.
 - **Safari Zone Mechanics Testing (T41962):**
   - **Hypothesis:** Rock increases catch rate but also flee rate.
 Bait decreases flee rate but also catch rate.